-The development of new interventions such as nutritions or therapeutics follows a fixed pattern:
+The development of new interventions such as nutraceuticals or therapeutics follows a fixed pattern:

 First of all, suitable targets will be identified on the basis of, for example, literature, human studies and / or in vitro testing.
 Subsequently, it will be evaluated whether modification of the target can indeed lead to a change of pathology (for example by in vitro testing, ex vivo tests with human tissue, in vivo testing in transgenic animals).
-Thereafter, leads will be developed that can affect the target (eg, nutritions, inhibitory antibodies, small molecules, RNA therapy) and those leads will be validated (which substance is most potent, what's the solubility or specificity?).
+Thereafter (go/no-go decision), leads will be developed that can affect the target (eg, nutritions, inhibitory antibodies, small molecules, RNA therapy) and if this is indeed the case (go/no-go decision after proof of concept study) those leads will be validated (efficacy study will then be performed to evaluate which substance is most potent (go/no-go decision), mode of action can be evaluated in mechanistic study.
 The most promising candidates then enter the preclinical testing phase, which examines whether the candidates are good enough to be tested in humans (clinical phase).
 The ultimate goal is of course that candidates successfully complete the clinical phase and will be admitted as a new therapy.